White bronze brush plating - an introduction and troubleshooting

 White bronze plating solution - uses and application guide

-Leave at room temperature for 15 minsutes before use.
+Leave at room temperature for 15 minutes before use.

 Plate at 3-3.5v